Berlin, 2023 - colorfy

 Through backcasting, these long-term scenarios were connected to near- and mid-term implications, helping teams reason about what actions would be required over time.

-→ Vision & concept development
+→ UX Vision & concept development

 Building on the scenarios, I played a central role in shaping a future UX vision looking 20–30 years ahead.
 This included defining future UX principles to guide design decisions and developing future experience journeys that illustrated how mobility could be experienced in both near and far futures.